End to end complete rebuilding of Nestlé's global training and learning homepage.

 A major part of this project has been in the production of personas & user journeys and the research needed to get to this point.
 Much of this draws from survey data from HR Solutions Review and other surveys- the comments section in such surveys is a gold mine.
 Interviews and contextual inquiries are also heavily used.

-Usability Testing has also featured heavily in this project.
-This is not based on the system as a whole due to its size but rather on individual components.
+Usability Testing has featured heavily in this project.
+Usability testing was generally organised on a component by component basis.
 One such usability testing project which I have recently completed called for organising a global evaluation of a key component; this served both to get feedback from beyond Switzerland and for me to train other people in the organisation how to perform usability testing.

-Unfortunately due to this being an ongoing project and NDAs more detailed information cannot be published here.
+Unfortunately, due to this being an ongoing project subject to NDAs, more detailed information cannot be published here.

 This site is designed to be simple.

-An issue with the idea of a 'portfolio website' is that much of my work has been quite heavily focused on research as part of large projects rather than producing a large number of websites.
-Since most of this research includes confidential data, sharing would be ill-advised.
+As noted above with my thoughts on user experience, an issue with the idea of a 'portfolio' is that much of my work has been quite heavily focused on research as part of large projects rather than in producing an array of end products.
+Sadly much of this research also includes confidential data, so over-sharing would be ill-advised.
+A lot of my work being behind the implementation of SaaS solutions rather than in producing an entirely new product has also placed limits on the amount of typical portfolio-fare end products available.

 A usability study from my time at university, contributing to the redesign of the web TV player of one of Sweden's largest newspapers.